amcguiga/blades-in-the-dark-srd-content/Blades-in-the-Dark-SRD.md

 When considering factors, effect level might be reduced below limited, resulting in **zero effect**—or increased beyond great, resulting in an **extreme effect**.

 If a PC special ability gives "+1 effect," it comes into play *after* the GM has assessed the effect level.
-For example, if you ended up with zero effect, the +1 effect bonus from your Cutter's **Bodyguard** ability would bump them up to limited effect.
+For example, if you ended up with zero effect, the +1 effect bonus from the **Bodyguard** ability would bump them up to limited effect.

 Also, remember that a PC can **push themselves** (take 2 stress) to get +1 effect on their action.